 Barbara Cady was elected president in 2005 after LaNeida retired.
 During Barb's tenure, at least three independent scientific studies were published proving that TOPS is just as effective as commercial weight-loss programs but costs just a fraction of what these programs charge.
 Online outreach efforts expanded under Barb's leadership, and more support is available than ever before—and that support is here for you 24/7.
 While in-person meetings are still the heart of the organziation, TOPS completely overhauled its members' website twice, began offering online-only memberships in 2014, launched its first smart phone app in 2016, and can now be found on Facebook, Twitter, YouTube, Pinterest, Instagram and LinkedIn.

-We are excited to announce that, in 2018, TOPS is celebrating 70 years of service, having helped millions of people to take off and keep off pounds sensibly since its inception in 1948.
-During our anniversary year, TOPS is marking another milestone, with President Barb Cady retiring on February 28 and handing the reins to Rick Danforth, our first male president and only the fifth person to lead the organziation in 70 years.
+In 2018, TOPS celebrated 70 years of service, having helped millions of people to take off and keep off pounds sensibly since its inception in 1948.
+During our anniversary year, TOPS marked another milestone, with President Barb Cady retiring on February 28 and handing the reins to Rick Danforth, our first male president and only the fifth person to lead the organization in 70 years.
 With the support of TOPS, and our research partners in the study of the genetics of obesity, the promise for a safe, scientific way to prevent, manage and treat obesity glows brightly.